A tribute to eternal Arsenal cult hero Alex Hleb, an ugly beauty lost in time

-Given the specific style of fondness we have for footballers from the 90s, I’ve always been curious about how we will remember those whose peak has arrived in the last 15 years or so.
+Given the specific style of fondness we have for footballers from the 90s, it’s interesting to consider how we will remember those whose peak has arrived in the last 15 years or so.

 The otherworldly numbers put up by Lionel Messi and Cristiano Ronaldo for the best part of a decade truly have no equal in terms of longevity, and there’s a big question over whether that context will make it harder for us to remember less prolific players without the ultra-competitive numbers game being thrown back in our face.